-Current guidelines for managing mCRPC do not provide recommendations regarding the frequency of imaging to monitor for radiographic progression. ^{8,9} At a recent consensus conference, the majority of panelists (54%) voted for regular imaging every 3-6 months for mCRPC patients on first-line therapy, while the remainder voted for imaging based on PSA levels and/or clinical progression.
-10 Our analysis shows that mCRPC patients on first line AA-P can be divided into groups with large differences in the probability of radiographic progression using only two clinically available factors.
-Importantly, the discriminant ability (C-statistic) for the 2-variable model (0.64) was almost identical to that with the risk score based on 9 covariates (0.63).
+Current guidelines for managing mCRPC do not provide recommendations regarding the frequency of imaging to monitor for radiographic progression.
+At a recent consensus conference, the majority of panelists (54%) voted for regular imaging every 3-6 months for mCRPC patients on first-line therapy, while the remainder voted for imaging based on PSA levels and/or clinical progression.
+Our analysis shows that mCRPC patients on first-line AA-P can be divided into groups with large differences in the probability of radiographic progression using only two clinically available factors.
+Importantly, the discriminant ability (C-statistic) for the two-variable model (0.64) was almost identical to that with the risk score based on nine covariates (0.63).
 These results suggest that risk-adapted imaging schedules could be developed for these patients.

 As expected, several baseline factors that predict overall survival for mCRPC were also associated with radiographic progression in our multivariable analysis, including extent of disease, 11 LDH, 12-14 PSA, ^{13,15} ALP, ^{12-14,16} albumin, ^{12,14,15} ECOG, 12-15 and pain.
-13 To our knowledge there is only one published prognostic model for RPFS in the mCRPC setting.
+13 To our knowledge, there is only one published prognostic model for RPFS in the mCRPC setting.
 17 This model was developed in the same population as used here; however, there are differences in the two approaches.
 For the outcome of radiographic progression, Ryan et al 17 used the results of independent radiographic review, whereas we had access to the investigator assessment only.
-Although, radiographic progression identified in these two ways showed a high degree of agreement overall (79%) 18, this difference could be responsible for the lower C-statistic we observed for the multivariate model with baseline variables only.
-However, because independent review was not done for the entire duration of the study, we were able to use a later clinical cut-off date (and larger number of events) by using the investigator assessment.
-In addition, in day-to-day practice imaging would not undergo central independent review and thus it is more pragmatic to use the investigator assessment.
+Although radiographic progression identified in these two ways showed a high degree of agreement overall (79%), 18 this difference could be responsible for the lower C-statistic we observed for the multivariate model with base-